cu-telecom/cutel-docs/docs/events/emf26/internet_services.md

 This year we will be offering a plethora of Internet Services, supporting up to 1Gb/s !

-## Notes
+!!! warning "Disclaimer"

     * All these services are best effort, experimental, and provided for fun.
 If you want reliable internet maintained by _real_ network engineers, please use the services provided by the EMF NOC Team.
     * Please disable WiFi on any routers or equipment you're using, ideally before arriving on site.

 ## Dial Up Internet